Heino: Career

 His stage name comes from his sister Hannelore's difficulty pronouncing his given name "Heinz Georg".

 In 1961, he first appeared in the trio OK Singers.
 Heino achieved fame in the mid-1960s and has charted numerous times since then in the German music charts.
 He also appeared regularly in German television shows such as ZDF-Hitparade, Musikantenstadl and ZDF-Fernsehgarten.
 Most of his recordings were pop versions of traditional folk songs; for example in "Blau blüht der Enzian" ("Blue Blooms the Gentian"), one of his signature songs and an adaptation of the folk song "Das Schweizermädel" ("The Swiss Maiden").

-In February 2013, Heino released a new album, called "Mit freundlichen Grüßen" (Yours sincerely), which topped the German album charts.
+In February 2013, Heino released a new album, called "Mit freundlichen Grüßen" (With Friendly Greetings), which topped the German album charts.
 It was the first Number-one-album for him in Germany.
 The record is a collection of cover versions of popular German songs from Die Ärzte, Peter Fox, Rammstein and others.
 It is as such a Pop-Rock/Metal-record instead of Heino's typical Schlager and Volksmusik style.
 The album earned Gold for being sold over 100,000 times.

 In December 2014, Heino released a new album, "Schwarz blüht der Enzian" (Black blooms the Gentian), referring to one of his greatest hits "Blau blüht der Enzian" (Blue Blooms the Gentian) and to the Rock-/Metal style of the record in which some of his own songs and traditional German Volksmusik are covered.

 In November 2016, Heino announced the release of his new Christmas album, "Mit weihnachtlichen Grüßen" (With Christmas greetings), which includes a duet with fellow singer Sarah Jane Scott.

 After a 50-year career, Heino announced on 30 September 2018 his final tour in 2019 and the release of his final album "...und Tschüss, das letzte Album" (...and bye, the final album).
 The album consists of 36 songs which are mainly his traditional German folk songs which made him famous.
 However, he later announced a tour for the autumn of 2020 in which he performs classic music.